SemManna/LaTeX_No_MoRe/README.md

 Best of luck!

-coming soon: pptx template for beamer-looking slides!
+August 2023 update: new pptx template for beamer-looking slides!
+Please note that PowerPoint does not handle equations well.
+If you want your equation fonts in LM Roman you might need to manually change font frequently, which may result in mistakes.
+To add new slides, I suggest you to duplicate existing ones rather than using the "add slide" button.